shiaue/send_sms/README.md

 # Android Automation

-### Motivation: Automate and schedule tasks such as SMS messaging via a web application AND/OR the application itself.
+### Motivation: Automate and schedule tasks such as SMS messaging via a web application or the mobile application.

 ## User Stories: